 In 2001, the Information Technology Industry Council partnered with the General Services Administration to create a tool that would assist Federal contracting and procurement officials in fulfilling the market research requirements specified in Section 508 of the Federal Rehabilitation Act of 1973.
 The result of their collaboration was the Section 508 Evaluation Template, a simple checklist that allows vendors to document how their product does or does not meet the various Section 508 requirements.
 The Section 508 Evaluation Template is known as a Voluntary Product Accessibility Template (VPAT).
 Once a VPAT is complete for a specific product, we refer to this as an Accessibility Conformance Report (ACR).

 VPATs are not subject to copyright laws and are not legally binding documents.
-A VPAT should not contain or disclose proprietary information; rather, a quality VPAT will faithfully represent a product's current accessibility conformance; whether accessible or inaccessible.
-The vendor should update their VPAT at least annually and always to coincide with product updates.
+A VPAT does not contain or disclose proprietary information; rather, quality VPATs will faithfully represent a product's current accessibility conformance, whether accessible or inaccessible.
+The current level of accessibility conformance of a product is readily available to anyone accessing the product's interface.
+Cal State LA will not sign vendor NDAs to receive accessibility conformance documentation.
+Also, the vendors should keep their VPAT current and update it at least annually; VPAT updates should always coincide with product updates.
+At each time of renewal, we will request updated accessibility conformance documentation from the vendor.

-The California State University System, and subsequently, Cal State LA, adhere to WCAG 2.0 AA standards (NOTE: Section 508 standards aligned with the WCAG standards at the last refresh, with an effective date of January 18, 2018).
+The California State University System, and subsequently, Cal State LA, adheres to the WCAG 2.0 AA standard (NOTE: Section 508 standards aligned with the WCAG standards at the last refresh, with an effective date of January 18, 2018).
 Vendors may obtain the latest 508 specific VPAT template from the Information Technology Industry Council.

 We require at a minimum that vendors complete the following sections of the VPAT for each product.
 Also, delineate answers for Criterion, Conformance Level, and Remarks and Explanations for each of your product's unique interface/platforms; web, mobile, and dedicated operating system applications: